 Clarice was a beloved wife, mother, grandmother, aunt and sister.
 She is fondly remembered by her family as being caring and patient, a big-hearted worrywart and fierce mama bear who spoke her mind and was persuasive in getting her way when she really wanted something.
 Her sweet demeanor and easy smile made her a favorite at the nursing home.
 And Winfred’s daily visits with her over the last three years created a significant fan club for their love story.

-Her family is extremely grateful for the care provided by her physician, the caregivers at Centennial Adult Day Center, the Alzheimer’s Association of Middle TN, various social workers, nurses and therapists that provided home health care, the staff and social workers at Kindred Hospice and especially to the loving and attentive staff at Bethany Center.To send flowers to the family of Margaret Young, please visit Tribute Store
+Her family is extremely grateful for the care provided by her physician, the caregivers at Centennial Adult Day Center, the Alzheimer’s Association of Middle TN, various social workers, nurses and therapists that provided home health care, the staff and social workers at Kindred Hospice and especially to the loving and attentive staff at Bethany Center.To send flowers to the family or plant a tree in memory of Margaret Young, please visit Tribute Store